yingkun1/ykgit/ykgit.txt

-sunck is a good man
+sunck is a nice man